neandertech/smithy-unison/README.md

 ## What does the generated code contain ?

 The generated code contains idiomatic Unison data-types representing the smithy shapes, as well as associated [`Schema`](https://share.unison-lang.org/@baccata/schemas/) values capturing details allowing to wire these types with serialisation functions.
+This implies that in order for the generated code to compile, you must install this library in your project.